What Is Impotence/Erectile Dysfunction? What Are Impotence Symptoms and Signs?

-Erectile dysfunction (ED) or male impotence is defined as the inability of a male to achieve and maintain an erection sufficient for mutually satisfactory intercourse with his partner.
+Erectile dysfunction (ED) or male impotence is defined as the inability of a male to achieve and/or maintain a hard enough erection sufficient for satisfactory completion of sexual activity.

-The successful treatment of impotence has been demonstrated to improve couple intimacy, improve sexual satisfaction, improve male self-esteem, and overall quality of life.
+The successful treatment of erectile dysfunction (impotence) has been demonstrated to improve couple intimacy, improve sexual satisfaction, improve male self-esteem, and overall quality of life.
 In some men, it may also relieve symptoms of depression.

-Moreover, the condition of premature ejaculation is often confused with erectile dysfunction.
-Premature ejaculation is a condition in which the entire process of arousal, erection, ejaculation, and climax occur very rapidly, often in just a few minutes or even seconds, leaving the partner unsatisfied.
+Erectile dysfunction is only one cause of sexual dysfunction.
+Other causes of sexual dysfunction include troubles with ejaculation, decreased libido, and troubles achieving an orgasm (climax).
+Some men may have premature ejaculation, which is a condition in which the entire process of arousal, erection, ejaculation, and climax occur very rapidly, often in just a few minutes or even seconds, leaving the partner unsatisfied.
 Premature ejaculation may accompany an erection problem such as ED but is generally treated differently.
+Troubles with erectile function may lead to decreased libido or interest in sex, however, many men with decreased libido have normal erectile dysfunction.
+Libido may be affected by psychologic factors, such as stress, anxiety, or depression but often is the result of a low testosterone (the male hormone) level.